How do I write a will?

 Finding someone to write your will is the next step.
 There’s no shortage of organisations who can help with will writing, such as solicitors, will writing services, charities and banks.

-Who you choose is hugely important as ‘will writing’ services are generally not regulated, while solicitors (opens in new tab) are.
-What’s more, they can also offer guidance on inheritance tax issues.
+Who you choose is hugely important as ‘will writing’ services are generally not regulated, while solicitors (opens in new tab) are and can offer guidance and advice on inheritance tax issues.

 Can I write my own will?

-“Wills are legal documents and people often get things wrong over the formality.
-I always say solicitors make more money from sorting out DIY wills than drawing up new ones,” says Gary Rycroft, partner with legal firm Joseph A. Jones & Co. (opens in new tab)
+Gary Rycroft, partner with legal firm Joseph A. Jones & Co (opens in new tab). said: “Wills are legal documents and people often get things wrong over the formality.
+I always say solicitors make more money from sorting out DIY wills than drawing up new ones,”

 “The job of a solicitor isn’t just to be a ‘scribe’ - they may suggest things you haven’t thought of, and it’s the advice and added value you will get from using a solicitor that makes them worth using.”